-5.3.4 Total number of people working in a sport organisation in EU-28 by level of education
+4.3.4 Total number of people working in a sport organisation in EU-28 by level of education levels used in the European Qualifications Framework (EQF).

 Figure 33 shows the percentages of people working in sport organisations by level of education.